-For one evening each year, Christian churches in Vienna (and throughout Austria) throw their doors open to visitors for the Long night of the Churches (Lange Nacht der Kirchen)…
+For one evening each year, Christian places of worship in Vienna and throughout Austria throw their doors open to visitors for the Long Night of the Churches (German: Lange Nacht der Kirchen).

-- Around 190 churches and other religious institutions in Vienna participate
+- Numerous churches and other religious institutions in Vienna participate

-- Events through the evening range from jazz recitals to rooftop tours
+- Events through the evening typically range from ecclesiastical-themed gatherings to jazz recitals and rooftop tours

 What’s it all about?

-The 2019 Long Night of the Churches takes place on Friday, May 24th.
-The bells ring in the start at just before 6 pm.
+The 2024 Long Night of the Churches is set for Friday, June 7th.
+The bells usually ring in the start at just before 6pm.

-English-speakers might feel more comfortable at the events hosted by Vienna’s Anglican church: Christ Church Vienna (address Jauresgasse 17-19, 1030 Vienna):
+English-speakers might feel most comfortable at events hosted by the following:

 - The Anglican Christ Church Vienna at Jauresgasse 17-19, 1030 Vienna (whose evening activities in 2023 included African drumming and jazz & gospel)